Translation symmetry restoration under random unitary dynamics

 Our results on the approximate symmetry restoration are in agreement with the fact that random unitary circuits form approximate unitary $k$-designs for times linear in the system size~\cite{harrow2009random, diniz2011comment, brandao2013exponential, znidaric2008exact, brown2010convergence, brandao2016local, brandao2016efficient, hunterjones2019unitary, haferkamp2022randomquantum}.
 In essence, this means that when evolving up to those times, random unitary circuits become indistinguishable from all-to-all random unitary matrices acting on the full chain (and therefore all information about the initial state is lost).
 Our setting differs from that studied in this context in that we work in the thermodynamic limit.
 However, we find that a finite subsystem looses memory of the initial state only in a time that is linear in the size of the subsystem.

-Our work raises many interesting questions that future research can help clarifying.
-An immediate one is whether more realistic systems, e.g., Hamiltonian systems without noise, also show simultaneous occurrence of spatial symmetry restoration and thermalisation.
+Our work raises many interesting questions.
+An immediate one is whether more realistic systems, e.g.\ Hamiltonian systems without noise, also show simultaneous occurrence of spatial symmetry restoration and thermalisation.
 Our results suggest this to be the case: realistic systems should restore more slowly than random unitary ones (they retain more information) but all the symmetries are restored upon thermalisation.
-Another interesting question concerns the quantum Mpemba effect observed at intermediate sizes and what are the mechanisms leading to its occurrence.

-{\textit{Acknowledgments.---}} B.\ B.\ thanks Molly Gibbins and Adam Gammon-Smith for collaboration on related topics.
-We are grateful to Toma\v{z} Prosen and Tianci Zhou for useful comments on the draft.
-We acknowledge financial support from the Royal Society through the University Research Fellowship No.\ 201101 (B.\ B.), the European Research Council under Consolidator Grant number 771536 ``NEMO'' (C.\ R.), and from The Leverhulme Trust through the Early Career Fellowship No.\ ECF-2022-324 (K.\ K.).
+Another interesting question concerns the quantum Mpemba effect, which has previously been observed in non-integrable only through numerical results on small systems~\cite{liu2024symmetry,turkeshi2024quantum}.
+By analytical means we find that the effect invariably vanishes when system sizes are large.
+This is in contrast to integrable systems, raising the question of how the effect is stabilized therein and its origins in the present case.